 Protocol

-- Build a basic series circuit consisting of only a lamp or LED.
+First, build a series circuit consisting only of a lamp or an LED.

-- Use the multimeter to measure the circuit’s current.
+- Use the multimeter to measure the circuit current.

-- Take note of the current measurement and a qualitative evaluation of the light intensity (e.g., bright, dim, flickering).
+- Write down the current and a qualitative measure of the light intensity.

-- Add a resistor to the circuit and repeat steps 2-5.
-Record the new current value and light intensity in the logbook.
+- Add a resistor to the circuit and repeat the previous steps.

-- Add a second resistor to the circuit and repeat steps 2-5 again.
-Document the current value and light intensity.
+- Add another resistor to the circuit and repeat the previous steps.

 Anticipated Outcomes